TREX-CoE/fparser/README.md

     ` optimize_wavefunction 	true`

 8. Single and Double precision numbers along with numbers in scientific format can be read using the `fdf_get()` function.
+The second number in the bracket denotes the default value.

     `energy_tol = fdf_get('energy_tol', 0.00001d0)`